wesbos/beginner-javascript-notes/notes/Module 13꞉ Ajax and Fetching Data.md

 ![](@attachment/Clipboard_2020-05-26-15-20-02.png) 20:26

-If you refresh the page and try typing into the amount input or selecting an item from the dropdowns, you will see that `e.target` is changing every time but `e.currentTraget` which is the form stays the same.
+If you refresh the page and try typing into the amount input or selecting an item from the drop downs, you will see that `e.target` is changing every time but `e.currentTarget` which is the form stays the same.

 That is because we are listening to the event on the form, but the actual event happens on the input or select box.